-Pulmonary alveolar proteinosis is a rare disease in which a type of protein builds up in the air sacs (alveoli) of the lungs, making breathing difficult.
+Pulmonary alveolar proteinosis (PAP) is a rare disease in which a type of protein builds up in the air sacs (alveoli) of the lungs, making breathing difficult.
+Pulmonary means related to the lungs.

-In some cases, the cause of pulmonary alveolar proteinosis is unknown.
+In some cases, the cause of PAP is unknown.
 In others, it occurs with lung infection or an immune problem.
 It also can occur with cancers of the blood system, and after exposure to high levels of environmental substances, such as silica or aluminum dust.

 - Shortness of breath